 On the other hand, while PR agencies know how to do PR inside-out, no-one understands your business better than you do.
 You know how your product benefits your target group and how it’s going to change the world, but communicating this knowledge in the proper way to an external third-party with no obligation to write about you can be tricky and time-consuming.

 However, you won’t be able to offload the work to the agency completely – it will still require time from your company.
 Constant communication is essential when parting with your cash.
 You wouldn’t hire a new team member to shut them then out completely.
-It’s the same with PR agency – think of them not as an agency, but as an extension to your team.
+It’s the same with PR agencies – think of them not as an agency but as an extension of your team.
 Keep your expectations voiced, analyze the results regularly (but don’t micromanage), and don’t abandon them no matter how busy life gets.

-One of the most commonly cited reasons as to why companies should hire a PR agency is the idea that you get their fat-stack of juicy media contacts.
+One of the most commonly cited reasons why companies should hire a PR agency is the idea that you get their fat stack of juicy media contacts.
 And yes, journalists do sometimes reach out to PR agencies they have come to know and trust, sending requests for interesting news opportunities or companies they should keep an eye out for.
 While these statements are true, don’t rest all your laurels on this for instant success.

 You can’t expect your PR agency to have go-to contacts in every single industry.
 The best PR agencies are the ones who work alongside you to develop new and tight relationships with the media and influencers.
 Good agencies don’t just work to improve their lists; they work to make sure the relationships they build with journalists are for your brand so that it’s your brand that sticks with the journalist, not theirs.

 Also, the contacts the PR agency already has might not find your news particularly interesting.
 Or it might be that they have other scheduled stories which don’t align with your news this time around.
 These things happen – that’s why it’s earned media, it’s not guaranteed!